kernelsid/graf/README.md

 hiding and unhiding each line as needed to see what is underneath.
 You can display the value of any data point, measure the distance between data points or calculate a slope or a linear regression, and zoom in on a subset of the data for an expanded look.
-The primary limitation is the lack of a panning function.
-You must create another zoomed view instead.

 Data Format